 A Proud History of Service

-For 190 years, Rising Ground (founded as the Leake and Watts Orphan House) has been helping people rise above adversity.
+For 192 years, Rising Ground (founded in 1831 as the Leake and Watts Orphan House) has been helping people rise above adversity.
 Over the decades, we have expanded our services to address emerging needs and help the most vulnerable among us, and in the process, have become an integral part of communities throughout New York City and Westchester County.

 Moved by the rise in urban poverty and the reduction of public welfare aid in the 1820s, the Leake and Watts Orphan House was founded by Westchester County Judge and former Congressman John Watts, Jr., with the bequest of his friend John George Leake, a wealthy New York lawyer who passed away without any heirs.
 At the forefront of the social responsibility movement— the Orphan House was one of the first private charitable institutions in the country dedicated to children in need.